There are two spoofing scams that are impacting MVCU Members:

-If you are told to lie to a credit union employee, do not proceed with the transaction.
+If you are coached on how to respond to the credit union, do not proceed with the transaction.
 If you are ever asked to provide personal information or are unsure about proceeding with a transaction, hang up, and call 800-356-0067 to verify if that conversation was legitimate.
 Our goal is your financial safety and security!

 Protect Your Computer

 We're here to help keep you, your money, and your technology safe.

 Protect yourself and your family against: